brookinsconsulting/gitlab-to-bitbucket/README.md

 This script depends heavily on existing tools and libraries to do most of the heavy lifting.

+This script is also inefficient when run multiple times.
+This is a result of it's short life span thus far and as a result to rely on git-spindle instead a more complete native python bitbucket.org rest api implementation.

 Note: This solution is stable and tested as functional.

 Version
 =======

-* The current version of GitLab to BitBucket is 0.1.2
+* The current version of GitLab to BitBucket is 0.1.3

 * Last Major update: March 24, 2017